MontiCore/statecharts/src/main/grammars/de/monticore/Statecharts.md

   The state symbols embody the state names of the states defined in a Statechart.
 These symbols are used for efficient navigation inside the Statechart but also can be made available for other models that want to refer to the states.
+We deliberately have choosen to omit information about a state being initial or final as well as transitions in the state symbol, because we do not regard this information as relevant outside the SC language itself.

 - The UMLStatechart language also exports the kind `SCEventDefSymbol` defined as:
   ```